What Does the Term “Redacted” Mean? The Basics

 Due to the public ways in which information is currently being shared on the internet and through social media platforms, it is imperative that sensitive and private data is kept out of the public domain.
-From traffic lights to police body cameras to surveillance footage, images and videos of the public are constantly being captured and in turn stored.
+From traffic lights to police body cameras to surveillance footage, images and videos of the public are constantly being captured and in turn, stored.
 If this information is released without proper authorization there are many resulting legal consequences.
 More importantly, this leak of information threatens the safety and livelihood of all involved.
 As such, these forms of media must be redacted first before being released to the public.

-Redact is defined as the removal or obscuring of sensitive information prior publication or release.
+Redact is defined as the removal or obscuring of sensitive information prior to publication or release.
 To take it a step further, a redacted piece of media will leave absolutely no trace of the public information that was present before the process.
 Theoretically speaking, any form of media that stands to be released to the public could require some form of redaction at some point.
 Whether they be medical records, legal documents, or education materials, anything that is released to the public must first be redacted to prevent further issues.

 What is the history of the term “Redacted”?

 For many people around the country, the Robert Meuller report on the investigation into Russian interference in the 2016 presidential election may be the first time they heard the term redacted at all.
 According to the Wall Street Journal, Merriam-Webster’s online dictionary saw a 90-fold spike in searches of the term in the subsequent months after the investigation’s release.
-In the context of the Meuller’s report, the personal information of various individuals associated with the 2016 presidential election had to be redacted before his findings could be released to the public.
+In the context of the Meuller report, the personal information of various individuals associated with the 2016 presidential election had to be redacted before his findings could be released to the public.
 However, the use of the word redacted has evolved through the centuries across multiple languages.

-The modern English word redacted can be traced back to the latin word “redigere”, which roughly translates to collect, reduce, or arrange.
+The modern English word redacted can be traced back to the Latin word “redigere”, which roughly translates to collect, reduce, or arrange.
 The past participle of this verb, “redactus”, came into English in the 15 century as the word “redact”, which originally meant to organize writing or ideas into a cohesive form.
 In the 18th century, Thomas Jefferson wrote a letter to his wife Abigail from Paris, informing her that the newspaper Journal de Paris has resumed its publication after the arrest of its editor.
 Jefferson used the term in the French context, in which the term refers to the work of a “redacteur” or editor.
 In contemporary times, major political reports and findings such as the 1988 Iran Contra hearings have come to define redacted as a new word that has replaced the word censored.

 - The last 4 digits of a social security number of taxpayer ID